mstolarenko/mse-mstolrenko-continuous-sims/README.md

 > * Participant name: Maxwell Stolarenko

+This repository is a reupload of a project I worked on as a Modeling and Simulation graduate student at the University of Central Florida to allow for public access.
+All work shown here was written by me.

 ## General Introduction
 A Continuous-based Simulation of a model systematically solves mathematical representations of dynamic systems.
 These mathematical equations are usually described by sets of either ordinary or partial differential equations [possibly coupled with algebraic equations].
 The equations are simulated on a digital computer by numerical simulation.
 The most common form for these equations take are *Initial Value Problems* (IVP).
 Modeling a system frequently requires solving an initial value problem; in this context, the differential initial value is an equation that is an evolution equation specifying how, given initial conditions, the system will evolve with time.